MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/use-api-testing.md

 Testing APIs is essential to building resilient, high-performing applications that can handle real-world scenarios and unexpected conditions.
 Dev Proxy equips you with the tools to test your API's behavior, providing insights into its performance, error handling, and overall robustness before it's live.
 With Dev Proxy, you can thoroughly evaluate your API's reliability, identify potential issues, and optimize performance.

-## Why Use Dev Proxy for API Testing?
+## Why Use Dev Proxy for API testing?

 Dev Proxy allows you to simulate real-world API conditions and errors, ensuring that your API performs consistently under various scenarios.
 By using Dev Proxy for API testing, you can: